nodejs/wiki-archive/Optimizing-_unrefActive.md

     692  100.0%      LazyCompile: *readableAddChunk _stream_readable.js:134:26
     692  100.0%        LazyCompile: *onread net.js:492:16
 ```
-We can see that `_unrefActive` is not a significant contributor.
+We can see that `_unrefActive` is still a significant contributor.
+But this time, only 2.6% of the time spent on the CPU is spent executing `_unrefActive` (down from 34%).
+This benchmark was run from a Ubuntu VM with only 4 CPUs.
+The same benchmark ran from my MacOS X laptop shows that `_unrefActive`'s impact on overall performance is even less than 2%.
+Most of the time, it doesn't show up in the profiling smmary.

 The number of requests/s also rises significantly, which indicates that overall performance is affected by this change.

 ### Cons